-We remain confident that we will continue to identify and execute on further acquisitions, which meet the Company's investment criteria and return profile and are expected to deliver further value for shareholders.
+We are confident that we can identify and execute on further acquisitions, which meet the Company's investment criteria and return profile and are expected to deliver further value for shareholders.
 We continue to exercise robust capital discipline, to deliver value at the point of acquisition or investment.

-Impact Health Partners LLP Investment Manager 3 September 2019
+Impact Health Partners LLP Investment Manager

+3 September 2019